 Agency Partnership FAQ – 7 Things You Need to Know

-In 2022, we’re bringing perspective back.
+This year, we’re bringing perspective back.
 Agency partnership perspective that is.
 Historically the value of partnering with another company has been seen as something that was taboo or a low-priority.
 The more secrets you could keep about your process and business strategy, the better.
 In today’s marketing world, this couldn’t be further from the truth.
 As dedicated agents of marketing, we’ve seen the partnership world expand into a community of revenue generators.

 According to a thought leadership paper by Impact, “On average, partners contribute 23% of overall company revenue.
 With an average partnership revenue growth rate of 17.5%… the importance of partnerships will only continue to rise.”